CodeFromAnywhere/typerepo/modules/js-util/README.md

 Please note though, that only the root keys of the object are overwriting each other, so if there is nested datastructures, the last one with a specific key overwrites the previous ones copletely

+Please note that you can provide partial objects as well, as long as you are sure that the final object is full, the type interface is correct.